Vanderflys/minions/README.md

-Welcome to the official Better Pets Wiki!
+Welcome to the official Minions Wiki!
 Click the wiki tab in the navigation bar.